LeifHuenderML/Harbinger/README.md

 1. Refinement of long-lead time prediction models, aiming for accurate 12-month forecasts
 2. Development of a sophisticated risk assessment tool integrating multiple modeling approaches
-3. In-depth analysis of environmental cycles and their correlation with Valley Fever incidence
+3. In-depth analysis of environmental cycles and their correlation with cocci incidence
 4. Enhancement of model explainability to provide actionable insights for public health officials

 ## Future Directions